Girls Trip: Box office

 Girls Trip grossed $115.2 million in the United States and Canada and $24.9 million in other territories for a total gross of $140.9 million, against a net production budget of $20–28 million.
 Deadline Hollywood calculated the film made a net profit of $66.1 million, when factoring together all expenses and revenues.

 Girls Trip opened alongside Dunkirk and Valerian and the City of a Thousand Planets on July 21, 2017, and was projected to gross around $20 million from 2,583 theaters, with industry experts saying it could debut as high as $30 million.
 It made $11.7 million on its first day, including $1.7 million from Thursday night previews at 2,195 theaters.
 The film grossed $31.2 million in its opening weekend, finishing second at the box office behind Dunkirk and marked the largest opening of director Malcolm D. Lee's career; 52% of its opening weekend audience was African-American, with an overall 60% being women over 25.
 In its second week the film dropped just 37% and grossed $19.6 million, finishing 3rd at the box office behind Dunkirk and newcomer The Emoji Movie, and in its third week the film made $11.4 million, finishing 4th.
 On August 17, the film crossed the $100 million mark domestically, becoming the first comedy of 2017 to do so.

+It was also a commercial success, grossing $140 million worldwide on its $19 million production budget.
+It was also the first time a film written by an African-American female screenwriter had earned over $100 million at the box office.